 If your tendon is ruptured, your doctor will consider your age, activity level, and how bad the damage is when deciding about surgery.
 The younger and more active you are, the more likely that surgery will be the answer.

 One nonsurgical option is a cast that starts above your knee and goes to your toes.
 At first, your foot will be pointed downward.
 Over the next several weeks, your doctor will replace this with shorter casts.
-He’ll also gradually move your foot until it’s back in its normal position.
+They’ll also gradually move your foot until it’s back in its normal position.
 This method of treatment takes about 6 to 12 weeks.

 You’ll likely need to wear heel lifts afterward.
 You’ll also need physical therapy.